 - P1500 for 1-4pax (1 trike and 1 boat rental; same rate going back)

 - P1650 for 5-6pax (2trikes and 1 boat rental; same rate going back)

 You can opt to visit the Blue Lagoon and tour the town proper before heading to Bilay Makadawi.
 If so, additional tricycle fares are shouldered by the guests.

 If you’re in a private van, you can take a boat from various ports (Dingalan, Baler or Disalag in Aurora) to Palanan, Isabela.
-From there, you need to take a private boat to Bilay Makadawi.
+Then take a private boat to Bilay Makadawi.

 What we did is drive until Disalag (about 10 hours) and take a boat to Bilay Makadawi (6 hours).